Poland pushes for more tanks for Kyiv, will seek German OK

 The Ukrainian government says that tanks, and especially the Leopards, are vital to Kyiv's war effort.

+But Macron said that a decision hinged on three criteria that have also weighed on the minds of other Western leaders: that sharing the equipment doesn't lead to an escalation of the conflict, that it would provide efficient and workable help when training time is taken into account, and that it wouldn’t weaken his country’s own military.

+Morawiecki said that while Poland intends to ask Germany for permission to send Leopard tanks to Ukraine, the request is “a secondary matter” as a group of EU countries look at how to help Kyiv.

-“We will ask (Germany) for permission, but this is a secondary theme,” Morawiecki said.
-“Even if, eventually, we do not get this permission, we — within this small coalition — even if Germany is not in this coalition, we will hand over our tanks, together with the others, to Ukraine.”
+“Even if, eventually, we do not get this permission, we — within this small coalition — even if Germany is not in this coalition, we will hand over our tanks, together with the others, to Ukraine,” he said.

 Morawiecki said talks have also been held “with our partners in Brussels” on the subject, referring to the 27-nation EU bloc.